Electric-Coin-Company/zcash-android-wallet-sdk/docs/-sdk-synchronizer/is-first-run.md

 Overrides [Synchronizer.isFirstRun](../-synchronizer/is-first-run.md)

-A flag to indicate that this is the first run of this Synchronizer on this device.
-This is useful for knowing whether to initialize databases or other required resourcews, as well as whether to show walk-throughs.
+A flag to indicate that the initial state of this synchronizer was firstRun.
+This is useful for knowing whether initializing the database is required and whether to show things like"first run walk-throughs."

 **Return**
-true when this is the first run.
-Implementations can set criteria for that but typically it will be when the database needs to be initialized.
+true when this synchronizer has not been run before on this device or when cache has been cleared since the last run.